Daniel-Mietchen/2016-aesir/primary.rst

 are explicitly licensed under CC0, there is no restriction on reuse or remixing.

-Moreover, by hacking the precedent of fair use in using cloud services to store and search personal document collections (c.f.
-Evernote and Papers), we believe we can open up old and closed literature.
-The initial beneficiaries of this will be the closed-access publishers who may find more users of their closed archives, but even this serves the greater good by linking this closed literature into the global annotatome.
+Moreover, the use of closed access literature to produce annotations is allowed by publishers (link?)
+By making use of remote "cloud" services to analyze (but not retain) literature per a user's request, we believe we avoiding any infringement of license terms.
+We do expect that the initial beneficiaries of this will be the closed-access publishers who may find more users of their closed archives, but even this serves the greater good by linking this closed literature into the global annotatome.
 In the long term, we believe this will serve as a powerful demonstration of the uses and power of open literature.

 Longer term, we believe there will be many groups interested in permissionless server-side automated annotation of text, and we hope that by providing an automated system matching the existing client annotation interface, we can more readily enable the development of an ecosystem of approaches to open annotation.
+Essentially, we hope to expand the range of creative people who can try out new annotation approaches.

 Deliverables
 ------------